marfrh/osm-map-generator/README.md

   - Relevant keys are taken from map theme / tag-mapping.xml.
   - This step leads to a huge improvement in `mapsforge-map-writer` rendering time (Example for whole Italy: `reduce_data.py` processing time <5 minutes, rendering time without data reduction ~14h, with data reduction <5h, -66%).
 - Optional [Land polygon grid split](https://github.com/marfrh/osm-map-generator#land-polygon-grid-split) that can save a small amount of rendering time.
+- In case of custom hgt files, only pass possibly relevant hgt tiles to pyhgtmap.
+This saves a lot of time as custom hgt folders can contain many files.

 ### OSM ID ranges
 Each object which is not part of the osm source data (e.g. newly created poly labels, contour lines, ...) needs an `osm id`.
 Negative ids are easy to handle as the don't collide with real osm ids. `osm-map-generator` uses the following id ranges / offsets: